-- To the Augsburg Now published by the Augsburg College Office of Public Relations and Communication: Send your news to C.B.
+- To the Augsburg Now published by the Augsburg University Office of Public Relations and Communication: Send your news to C.B.
 145 or firstname.lastname@example.org.

 Connecting with Alumni and Friends:

-Augsburg College provides several ways to stay connected with Alumni and friends.
+Augsburg University provides several ways to stay connected with alumni and friends.
 Here are some links to get you started:

-- Alumni Information Update: Submit news and contact information changes to the college’s Alumni Office.
+- Alumni Information Update: Submit news and contact information changes to the university’s Alumni Office.